luigiajah/mcp-stocks/README.md

 ## Troubleshooting

 If the MCP server is not working in Cursor:
-1. Verify the path in your settings.json is correct and absolute
+1. Verify the path in your settings is correct and absolute
 2. Make sure Python 3.10+ is in your system PATH
 3. Check that all dependencies are installed
 4. Try restarting Cursor